-Attached is the final version of the Standard of Practice for Determining Pension Commuted Values (the CV Standard), which has been approved by the Practice Standards Council (the PSC) at its meeting on February 3, 2004 for an interim period of up to three years effective September 1, 2004.
+Attached is the final version of the Standard of Practice for Determining Pension Commuted Values (the CV Standard), which will become effective February 1, 2005.

+The CV Standard was originally approved by the Practice Standards Council (the PSC) at its meeting on February 3, 2004 for an interim period of up to three years effective September 1, 2004.
+Please refer to the PSC memo dated February 23, 2004 for a summary of the basis for that decision.